aregsar/aregcode/blog/2019/dotnetcore-understanding-sdk-runtime-cli-versioning/index.md

 ## The .NET Core Runtime version and the .csproj file

-The runtime version for our project is specified by the generated demo.csproj file for the project that we created above.
+The runtime version for our project is specified by the demo.csproj file that was generated for the project that we created above.

 We can dump the content of the demo.csproj file to inspect the Runtime version being targeted.